uggla/load-balancer-poc/README.md

 }
 ```

-Nginx can also be used as an http/https load balancer providing nice feature.
+Nginx can also be used as an http/https load balancer providing nice features.
 The above example allows to load balance traffic on the host name (rabbit-int.local) and allows to redirect traffic to different URL locations (/toto).